MatthijsKamstra/haxephp/10sqlite/example.md

 ```

-So now we have a database, lets check out the code to get the data from the database:
+Now we have a database, lets check out the code to get the data from the database:

 `Main.hx`